wallace-b/learning/README.md

 # learning
-# Self-learning and my own projects are 100% present and viewable
+# Self-learning and my own projects are viewable here.
+# I also utilise this space to keep most current versions of work.
 # Some work are examples from my Master's Degree.
-# Understandably, some of these are assessment pieces, so I need to gut them of critical information at times -or-
+# Understandably, some of these are assessment pieces, so I have removed some critical information -or-
 # provide isolated instances, as this could be used by other students taking the course.
+# In such situations, I upload work long after the semester ends to prevent plaigarism / copying of answers.